ml27299/lit-cli/README.md

 Here you can edit the message
 `> --message="upadate another something" --all`

-This new command will be used for the particular submodule

 ### Specific submoldule
 In lit you can throw any command to just one submodule using the `--submodule` flag Ex.